 Celeriac is a cool-season biennial grown as an annual.
-It is similar in growing habit and requirements as celery.
+It is similar in growth habit and requirements as celery.
 Celeriac is best when it comes to harvest in cool weather.
 It is best started indoors and later transplanted into the garden.
 Sow seed indoors as early as 10 weeks before the average last frost date in spring.
 Celeriac requires 90 to 120 days to reach harvest.

 Description.
 Celeriac is grown for its large, swollen root that looks something like a turnip.
 The root develops at soil level similar to a turnip but celeriac is a member of the celery family and has a similar growth habit.
 From the root, a rosette of dark green leaves sprout atop hollow stems.

 Yield.
 Grow 2 to 3 celeriac plants per household member.